tomkerkhove/k8s-event-grid-bridge/docs/walkthroughs/kubernetes-event-exporter.md

 ## Subscribing to events in Azure Event Grid topic for our event handler

+Now that we have both our Azure Event Grid topic, we can create an event subscription to forward all events to our new event handler.

-1. Go to our even handler Azure Logic App and copy the trigger URL in the editor
+- Go to our even handler Azure Logic App and copy the trigger URL in the editor
-2. Define our variables to integrate
+- Store the trigger URL and topic id as variables

 ```bash
 # Define variables